 What is your favorite thing to do in Melbourne?

 “This is a tough question!
-I’ve put together an itinerary with all my favorite things to do in Melbourne.
-If I had to pick one of those things to do it would be spending time strolling around the city checking out all the different street art.
+If I had to pick just one favorite thing to do in Melbourne it would be spending time strolling around the city checking out all the different street art.

 The northern and eastern suburbs have some really great masterpieces spread around the alleys, especially Collingwood and Windsor.”

 What is your favorite place to hang out (restaurant, bar, etc) in Melbourne?